crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: Winner: $1000, $750, $500 and t-shirt + sticker pack.
 - **Requirements**:
     - For the cash award: Build and execute the fastest GraphQL gateway.
 Submit a link to your git repository as a GitHub issue and raise a PR to the `submissions.md` [file here](https://github.com/hasura/supergraph-top-n-challenge/blob/master/submissions.md) to be added to the competition.
     - For the t-shirt + sticker pack: contribute to the Hasura Docs, [specifically issues tagged for](https://github.com/hasura/graphql-engine/issues?q=is%3Aissue+is%3Aopen+label%3Ahacktoberfest+)  `hacktoberfest`.
-- **How to sign up**: You wil be contacted in your PR to fill out an order form, if your PRs are accepted.
+- **How to sign up**: You will be contacted in your PR to fill out an order form, if your PRs are accepted.
 - **Notes**: Find more information and instructions on this [GitHub Repo](https://github.com/hasura/supergraph-top-n-challenge/blob/master/README.md) and also check out this [article](https://hasura.io/blog/the-hasura-hacktoberfest-fiesta-build-a-supergraph-and-win-1000/)

 #### **Haystack**